RayanEmara/Twitter_scraper/README.md

 # Twitter_scraper

-Script for scraping the twitter front end API using a nitter instance ( nitter.net in this case).
+Script for scraping the nitter front end API using a nitter instance ( nitter.poast.net in this case).

 ## Road map